What Are Feature Flags?

 What is a feature flag?

-A feature flag is a software development technique used to enable or disable functionality remotely without deploying code.
+A feature flag is a software development process used to enable or disable functionality remotely without deploying code.
 New features can be deployed without making them visible to users.
-Feature flags help separate deployment from release letting you manage the full lifecycle of a feature.
+Feature flags help decouple deployment from release letting you manage the full lifecycle of a feature.

 Feature flags go by many names: